janekguerrini/PCBS-Ecological-Assessment-of-Probability-Heuristics/README.md

 ## Introduction ##
-Kahneman&Tversky (1973) provided some important insight into how people deal with probability tasks in which they have to integrate prior probabilities with specific evidence.
+Kahneman & Tversky (1973) provided some important insight into how people deal with probability tasks in which they have to integrate prior probabilities with specific evidence.
 One of the most famous experiments of that study, "Lawyers and Engineers" (henceforth L&E) was constructed as follows.
 People were given a description corresponding to an invidivual which was randomly chosen from a sample of 100 people.
 There were two experimental conditions:
 + One group of subjects was told that the sample consisted of 70 engineers and 30 lawyers.
 + The other group of subjects was told that the sample consisted of 30 engineers and 70 lawyers.
 The description were like the following: